junhyeog/FedBABU/README.md

-# [Official] FedBABU: Towards Enhanced Representation for Federated Image Classification
+# [Official] FedBABU: Toward Enhanced Representation for Federated Image Classification

 This repository is the official implementation of "FedBABU: Towards Enhanced Representation for Federated Image Classification" paper presented in ICLR 2022.
 Thanks to the contributors. [[Paper](https://openreview.net/forum?id=HuaYQfggn5u)]